 Should I talk to the police?
 Won't I look guilty if I don't?

 "No person...shall be compelled in any criminal case to be a witness against himself..."

 Absolutely not.
 It will make you look smart.
 The judges, prosecutors, and police officers all know the rules.
-If they were ever accused of a crime, the first thing they would do is pick up a phone and call a lawyer.
-This is a constitutional right and a protection you should enforce.
+If they were ever accused of a crime, the first thing most of them would do is pick up a phone and call a lawyer.
+This is a constitutional right and a protection you should utilize.
 Once you obtain a lawyer, that lawyer acts as a buffer between you and the police or prosecution.
 We can get your story across and any information that is helpful to you, but the State can't use it against you.
 In other words, no police officer can take the stand and testify that your lawyer said that you admitted or confessed to committing a crime or made any incriminating admissions.
 Additionally, the prosecutor cannot tell the jury that you didn't talk to police.
 They can't even mention it.

 You should tell the officer respectfully and politely that:

 1) I would like to invoke my right to remain silent, and